Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 What each option does:

 - effortLevel: "high": Claude uses more tokens to reason.
-Slower but smarter.
+Slower, but smarter.
 Boris uses this for everything.

 - alwaysThinkingEnabled: true: shows Claude's reasoning.
 You see why it makes each choice.

 - outputStyle: "Explanatory": adds "Insight" boxes that explain the patterns and frameworks used.
-Very helpful when exploring an unfamiliar codebase.
+Helpful when exploring an unfamiliar codebase.

 These settings are also accessible via: